jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 1. Next, check to see if you have Beautiful Soup already installed from a pervious lesson.

-2. From the Python consoul, try ‘import bs4’ and hit enter to check Beautiful Soup is installed.
+2. From the Python command line or Shell, try ‘import bs4’ and hit enter to check Beautiful Soup is installed.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 >>>import bs4